As the coronavirus continues to spread, covid-19 trails the economy as top issue for voters, exit polling shows

 Amid the resurgence of the coronavirus in much of the United States, preliminary exit polling showed that voters are closely divided on whether U.S. efforts to contain the virus are going “well” or “badly.”
 But roughly twice as many voters say efforts to control the pandemic have gone “very badly” than say they have gone “very well.”

 Millions of voters who cast ballots in person Tuesday were braving the worst stretch of the pandemic to do so.
-Nearly 88,000 new infections were reported Tuesday, bringing the U.S. total to more than 9.3 million cases.
+More than 88,000 new infections were reported Tuesday, bringing the U.S. total to more than 9.3 million cases.
 The virus continued its surge through the Midwest and Plains states.
 Seven states set records for hospitalizations of patients with covid-19, the disease caused by the coronavirus, including Indiana, Iowa, Ohio and Wisconsin.

 Control of the White House and the Senate was up for grabs Tuesday, circumstances not lost on voters whose families and finances have been battered by the coronavirus.